You must be enrolled in Basic Life Insurance in order to apply for Optional Life Insurance.

 Current Employees with a Qualified Family Status Change

-State employees actively at work who have a qualified family status change during the year may enroll in or increase their coverage without any medical review in an amount up to four times their salary provided that the GIC receives proof within 31 days of the qualifying event.
+State employees actively at work who have a qualified family status change during the year may enroll in or increase their coverage without any medical review in an amount up to a coverage limit of four times their salary provided that the GIC receives proof within 31 days of the qualifying event.
 Family status changes include the following events:

 - Birth or adoption of a child